Swallow (2021 film): Reception

 Afolayan received knocks for his use of singers in the lead role of his movies.
 A reviewer for Pulse Nigeria said "Afolayan has a good eye for art direction and is an all round impeccable producer.
 In 'Swallow', he brandishes his expertise with the portrayal of the fashion, language and events (sometimes monotonous) of the era that the film is set.
 The screenplay, on the other hand, barely does justice to the literary piece.
 Though supervised by Atta, 'Swallow' the film feels choppy, missing out on the juices that make the novel stand out."
 Grace Agu received praise from the reviewer for her role as Rose.
 A reviewer for Premium Times praised the set designers for their attention to detail and also praised the use of indigenous languages in the film.
 Grace Agu was also praised for her acting while Niyola was said to have struggled with the role.
-Conncluding, the reviewer wrote "It is a good movie worth watching especially as a family.
+Concluding, the reviewer wrote "It is a good movie worth watching especially as a family.
 It is didactic and entertaining." rating the movie 6/10.